Theoretical Studies on Organometallic Catalysis

 Computational Biophysical Chemistry

 The three-dimensional structure and dynamics are closely related with the function of biomolecules.
-Biomolecular modelling provides a praticising way to investigate the relationship between the dynamics and the function of the molecule at atom level, the effects of mutations or PH.
-The computation of thermodynamic and kinetic properties of macromolecules are feasible using simulation methods and powerful supercomputer facilities.
-They are very useful to design new drugs on biomolecular targets.
+By means of QM/MM, molecular dynamic simulation, docking and 3D-QSAR methods, the relationship between the dynamics and the function of the molecule and biocatalysis mechanism at atomic level were investigated, which be very useful to design new drugs on biomolecular targets (This is supported by NSFC grant No: 20703003).

 J Software Development